-For once Brick Lane and the Truman Brewery are quiet!
-There’s an otherworldly feel to the place on account of the snow and London has pretty much virtually ground to a halt.
+For once Brick Lane and the Truman Brewery are quiet.
+There’s an otherworldly feel to the place on account of the snow and London has all but ground to a halt.
 It’s not that deep, more of a decent layering, but still the city has never quite mastered it’s response to this particular element.

 I’m here to meet Joachim!
 Originally from Antwerp in Belgium, he is sitting with his arm hanging out of the passenger seat of a mini cooper.
 Painted pink and covered in skulls, it’s an installation which is to be the centrepiece of his new show, ‘Born to Paint’.
 It’s purely for display of course, the engine having been removed, but it’s a great standout piece that dominates as soon as you walk into the gallery.

 The artist is exhibiting his first London show with the street art agency, Graffiti Street.
 It’s something that he describes as a milestone in his career and one that he has needed to build up to.
 “A couple of years ago what I’m doing now I could only dream about.
 Having a London solo show, no way, never!
 But this is what I’ve always wanted to do and now I’m sitting here in this pink car with my skull on it, in London.”

 Around him, the work is being hung and of course there are many other skulls.
 It’s become a symbol of his work, a kind of tag that he will often incorporate into his pieces.
 “I just like skulls I don’t know why and one day I just started to draw skulls… then over the years the skull became my logo.”
 Later adding a little hat it… “just makes it more cool you know.”